srivastavautkarsh/srivastavautkarsh/README.md

 Talisman : - Design and Math is the language of universe
 - ⚡ Fun fact:
  - I can beat you in space trivia, harry potter trivia and air-hockey.
- - My shower thoughts are grade A, top notch, premium quality horses#it
+ - My humor is grade A, top notch, premium quality horses#it